Email: info@tecplix.com

 • phishing

-• recent photographs from events, functions, achievements, family and etc.
+• recent photographs from events, functions, achievements, family, etc.

 • They can use the fake social media presence they created to